Recharge your cells from within and enjoy 20% OFF NAD+ for a limited time only - shop now

 Active IngredientsMetformin hydrochloride

-Brand namesAxpinet, Diagemet, Glucient, Glucophage, Metabet, Migraitan
+Brand namesAxpinet, Diagemet, Glucient, Glucophage, Metabet

-Available strengths500 mg, 850mg
+Available strengths500 mg, 850 mg

-Available astablet, liquid, satchets
+Available asTablet, liquid, sachets

-Possible side effectsnausea, vomiting, diarrhoea, stomach ache, loss of appetite, a metallic taste in the mouth
+Possible side effects[1]Nausea, vomiting, diarrhoea, stomach ache, loss of appetite, a metallic taste in the mouth

 Patient Information LeafletFor more information on the medication please refer to the patient information leaflet for Metformin[2].